Print Jobs stuck with the status of “Printing”

 - A print driver with built-in authentication is configured (like the Toshiba Universal Printer 2 driver)

-- The print job is redirected from a Find-Me print queue to a target print queue.
+- The print job is redirected from a Find-Me print queue to a destination print queue.

 TMI: We know this happens because when users print from a Windows 10 Store app and Client-Side Rendering is not enabled, Windows will render the print job with a two-spool file rendering method called XPS2GDI.
 Normally this is not a problem, but when a print driver is configured to display an authentication prompt this will go unseen by the user and the print job will not be sent to the printer.